vgarciasc/crossword-studio/README.md

 Menu for saving and uploading crosswords.

 - **Update**: updates the text area with the JSON representation of the current crossword.
+- **Load**: replaces the current crossword with the one represented in the text area's JSON code (this will remove current changes!)